-Circumstances have combined to make me a very productive writer this summer.
-The third of my four recently-completed novellas is about a character (photographer and ex-Broadway dancer Andy Martin) who's appeared in a whole lot of the others, plus a character (actor and singer Victor Garcia) from MILLION DOLLAR DEATH.
+EXPOSURE, one of my summer 2018 novellas, is about a character (photographer and ex-Broadway dancer Andy Martin) who's appeared in a whole lot of the others, plus a character (actor and singer Victor Garcia) from MILLION DOLLAR DEATH.

-This one had two particular challenges (well, three, if you count the fact that the love story is between two men and I am, just so you know, not a man): the first major challenge was in continuity.
+This story had two particular challenges at the outset (well, three, if you count the fact that the love story is between two men and I am, just so you know, not a man): the first major challenge was in continuity.
 Because Andy appears in so many other stories, I had to re-read the whole series to make sure that I had his timeline locked down (he is present and accounted for throughout 2007-2018 in L.A.
 Stories time).
 I couldn't have him doing things in this story that conflicted with things he was doing elsewhere.
-This story takes place over a little more than five years in L.A.
-Stories time.
+Andy, in fact, precipitated the creation of my series-wide continuity calendar.

 Pretty sure that's a good thing.